Staff Profile

 Teaching

 I generally teach across modules concerning the sociology of sport, social justice, qualitative research methods and contemporary sports issues.
-Currently, I am the module director on:
+Currently, I am the module director for:

 Research